Modelizer/Laravel-Selenium/README.md

 2. You should have at least basic understanding of PHPUnit.

 ## Installation guide:
-If you are familiar with [Laravel Package Manager](https://github.com/Qafeen/Manager) then you can install it easily by running this command <b>⇩</b> and your service provider will automatically registered.
+If you are familiar with [Laravel Package Manager](https://github.com/Qafeen/Manager) then you can install it easily by running given command <b>⇩</b> and Manager will take care to register your service provider.
 ```php
 php artisan add modelizer/selenium
 ```